graeme-winter/dials_tutorials/CCP4-DLS-2025/command-line-processing.md

 ## Setting up DIALS processing

 Now we will process the images using the DIALS command line.
-In a terminal with the CCP4 environment sourced, first change to a directory where you want to do the processing (on the Lehmus system, please work in a directory under `/study/2025/DP00BA77/personal/`):
+In a terminal with the CCP4 environment sourced, first change to a directory where you want to do the processing (at the Diamond workshop, please work in a directory under the location you are moved to when you run `module load ccp4-workshop`):

 ```bash
 cd /study/2025/DP00BA77/personal/myusername